 Copyright allows an original work to be treated as physically owned property.
 This protection is available to both published and unpublished works.

 Copyright does not need to be registered and is said to subsist from the moment the intellectual work is created.
-However, it is recommended that you register all your creative content with the registrar at the IPO Pakistan to fully secure your copyrights!
+However, it is recommended that you register all your creative content with the Registrar at the IPO Pakistan to fully secure your copyright and related rights!

 Copyright is considered an ‘assignable right’ which vests with the original author/creator of any intellectual work.
 The rightful owner can choose to surrender, assign or license the copyright in its entirety or in sections to third parties in exchange for monetary compensation, usually in the form of royalties.

 When a musical composition is written, the person who wrote it owns the copyright and therefore has the right to decide how, when and by whom it can be used or utilised.
 When music is released, individuals may purchase a song for private and personal enjoyment.
-However, if an individual plays that piece of music to a wider audience, for example at their business premises during the working week, the act is classed as a public performance.
+However, if an individual plays that piece of music to a wider audience, outside the circle of friends and family for example at their business premises during the working week, the act is classed as a public performance.

-If a third party wants to make a public performance of any piece of music they must first seek permission from the copyright owner of that song.
+If any party wants to make a public performance of any piece of music they must first seek permission from the copyright owner of that song.
 This permission is usually granted through the issue of a licence.
-Most licences are limited to specific rights within the main copyright.
+Most licences are limited to specific rights within the bundle of copyright and related rights.

 It is considered an infringement of copyright if anyone violates any of the rights enjoyed by the owner(s) of copyright.
 A rightful copyright owner is in possession of a series of ‘restricted acts’ that only he may authorise or carry out.